mattvague/resourceful-components/README.md

-# Resourceful Components (WIP)
+# Resourceful Components

-Resourceful components makes it easy to integrate your react components with your API without all that "redux boilerplate" while keeping all API resource related logic in one place.
+Resourceful components makes it easy to integrate your react components with your API without all that "redux boilerplate"

+## 🚨 State of the project: Work in Progress

+Still very much an experiment.
+So far, this lib is working pretty well in my own projects but there is still fat to trim and approaches to re-evaluate.
+Please feel free to try it out but be warned that I'm not sure it's ready for use in other projects

 ## Usage

 ### Define your resource with attributes, actions and selectors

+**NOTE** I really do like this part for my own apps but I'm not sure _this_ library should impose this structure, still evaluating

 ```
 export class Dog extends Resource({